enkidevs/curriculum/General/Networking/what-is-a-computer-network.md

 Usually, nodes include **hosts** such as *PCs*, *servers*, *phones*, but *network hardware*[1] as well.
 Two such devices are said to be *networked* when one of them is able to *exchange information* with the other.

-Keep in mind that nodes can be connected by cable, most commonly the **Ethernet cable**, or wirelessly via radio waves.
+Keep in mind that nodes can be connected by cable, most commonly the **Ethernet cable**, wirelessly via radio waves or even with the help satellites.

 The largest and most known computer network is the **Internet** (or World Wide Web).
 This world-wide system of interconnected smaller networks enables millions of devices to communicate with each other.